zach2039/vs-warmarmor/README.md

  * When armors are given warmth attributes, their condition (which affects warmth given) will now match their durability.

+ * Brigadine, scale, and plate head armors provide 0.5°C of warmth.

+ * Leather jerkin, chain, brigadine, scale, and plate body armors provide 2°C of warmth.

+ * Leather jerkin, chain, brigadine, scale, and plate leg armors provide 1°C of warmth.

+ * Lamellar head armor provides 0.25°C of warmth.

- * Leather jerkin body armor provides 2°C of warmth.
+ * Lamellar body armor provides 1°C of warmth.

- * Leather jerkin leg armor provides 1°C of warmth.
+ * Lamellar leg armor provides 0.5°C of warmth.

  * Sewn and tailored Gambeson head armor provides 1°C of warmth.